-- Six or more café-au-lait macules greater than 5 mm in prepubertal individuals and greater than 15 mm in diameter in postpubertal individuals
+- Six or more café au lait macules greater than 5 mm in diameter in prepubertal patients and greater than 15 mm in diameter in postpubertal patients

 - Two or more Lisch nodules (iris hamartomas)

-- Two or more neurofibromas of any type or a single plexiform neurofibroma
+- At least 2 neurofibromas of any type or a single plexiform neurofibroma

 - A first-degree relative with NF1

-Other malignancies and tumors associated with neurofibromatosis include pheochromocytomas, meningiomas, sarcomas, and gastrointestinal tumors of neuroendocrine origin.
-Patients may have learning disabilities (30%-50%), skeletal abnormalities, vasculopathies, and endocrinologic abnormalities.
+Other malignancies and tumors associated with NF1 include gliomas (especially optic pathway gliomas, occurring in 10%-15% of patients), pheochromocytomas, meningiomas, sarcomas, gastrointestinal tumors of neuroendocrine origin such as duodenal carcinoid tumors, and juvenile myelomonocytic leukemia.
+In addition to tumors and skin findings, patients may also have learning disabilities (30%-50%), skeletal anomalies, vasculopathies (including heart disease), and endocrinologic abnormalities.

 - Orbitofacial plexiform neurofibromas are in seen in 1%-4% of children with NF1.
 These are variants of benign peripheral nerve sheath tumors that form tangles of unencapsulated, highly vascular, and infiltrative neural tissue involving the eyelids, temporal region, and orbit and causing physical disfiguration, asymmetric refractive error, and mechanical ptosis with a high incidence of resultant amblyopia.
 They may degenerate into malignant peripheral nerve sheath tumors such as neurofibrosarcomas.
 Plexiform neurofibromas of the upper eyelid can be associated with ipsilateral glaucoma.